SOLLVE/sollve.github.io/training.md

 ![NERSC]({{site.baseurl}}/images/nersc.png)

-The next SOLLVE Hackathon will be organized by [NERSC](https://www.nersc.gov/) and take place with the first day on 22nd January 2021 and continue January 27- 29.
+The next SOLLVE Hackathon will be organized by SOLLVE team and [NERSC](https://www.nersc.gov/) and take place with the first day on 22nd January 2021 and continue January 27- 29.
 Like the last Hackathon, this is a virtual event.
 This event is invitation-only.

 ### 2020 SOLLVE Virtual Hackathon